-The situation and OAR's attitude has started changing concerning this topic between the last months of 2016 and January 2017.
+The situation and the OAR's attitude on this topic has started to change from the last months of 2016 and January 2017.
 In that period, 12 sub-Saharan women and their children were granted international protection.
-100
+Since then, the criteria adopted by the OAR have changed and the Office considers Nigerian women a "particular social group" according to the refugee definition, thus possible beneficiaries of international protection due to individual persecution connected to trafficking.